leowerneck/leowerneck.github.io/Outer_boundary_conditions.md

 Notice that the values of $$f$$ at the points $$f^{n}_{0}$$ and $$f^{n}_{N_{x}}$$ are legitimate, in the sense that they are part of the *interior* grid.
 However, evaluation of the right-hand side of the evolution equation of $$f$$ at those points requires that we have information of the function $$f$$ at the points $$f^{n}_{-1}$$ and $$f^{n}_{N_{x}+1}$$, which are ***not*** part of the interior grid.

 The points $$i=-1$$ and $$i=N_{x}+1$$ can then be introduced artificially into the problem, so that we are able to use our numerical scheme to evaluate all interior grid points.
-Since these points do not belong to the interior grid they are refered to as ***exterior (outer) grid points*** or ***ghostzones***.
+Since these points do not belong to the interior grid they are referred to as ***exterior (outer) grid points*** or ***ghostzones***.
 Outer boundary conditions are thus responsible for specifying the behaviour of the function at the ghostzones.
 The combination of interior and exterior grids form the computational domain.

 As a final comment, we note that the number of ghostzones is scheme dependent.
 For example, a fourth-order centered [finite differences](Finite_differences.md) would lead to the equation